-

 If verification of some uploads is failing on the primary Geo site with verification_checksum = nil

-, this can be due to orphaned Uploads.
-The parent record owning the Upload (the upload’s model) has somehow been deleted, but the Upload record still exists.
-These verification failures are false.
+, this is due to orphaned Uploads.
+The parent record owning the Upload (the upload’s “model”) has somehow been deleted, but the Upload record still exists.
+This is usually due to a bug in the application, introduced by implementing bulk delete of the “model” while forgetting to bulk delete its associated Upload records.
+These verification failures are therefore not failures to verify, rather, the errors are a result of bad data in Postgres.

 You can find these errors in the geo.log